corda/corda/docs/source/contract-verification-best-practices.rst

-Step 3: Purely technical decentralized specific concerns
+Step 4: Purely technical decentralized specific concerns
 --------------------------------------------------------

 Split up the flows code from the contracts code, and keep contracts as small as possible.
 The reason for this is that the contracts JAR is code that lives on the ledger and will travel together with he transactions which use it.

+By default, contract JARs will be signed and the package sealed.
+Unless there is a good reason to change this, leave the default secure behaviour.

 Given that transactions are assembled from multiple contracts by transacting nodes, it is good practice to minimize the use of dependencies (even if the source is reputable).
 ..
 TODO - point to the dependencies doc.